 Sometimes only limited areas of the peritoneum are affected, in other cases the cancer cells are widely scattered there and have still grown into other organs.
-The first signs of peritoneal cancer may be abdominal pain and constipation.
+The first signs of peritoneal cancer can be abdominal pain and constipation.
 Treatment for peritoneal carcinomatosis is complex: usually it consists of surgery combined with chemotherapy in the abdominal cavity.

 What is peritoneal carcinomatosis?